Baltic Sea Environment Fact Sheet 2018, Published: 7 December 2018

 Editor: Alexey Gusev, EMEP MSC-E

-This indicator shows the levels and trends in PCB atmospheric deposition to the Baltic Sea.
-Levels of atmospheric PCB deposition represent the pressure of emission sources on the Baltic Sea aquatic environment.
+This indicator shows the levels and trends in emissions of PCBs from anthropogenic sources of HELCOM countries to the atmosphere.
+These emissions represent the pressure of emission sources on the atmosphere of the Baltic Sea region and subsequently on the Baltic Sea aquatic environment.

 HELCOM adopted a Recommendation in May 2001 for the cessation of hazardous substance discharges/emissions by 2020, with the ultimate aim of achieving concentrations in the environment near to background values for naturally occurring substances and close to zero for man-made synthetic substances.